intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 | --keep            | number of tokens to keep from the initial prompt (default: 0, -1 = all) |

-### 4. Tensor Parallism cross nodes/sockets
+### 4. Tensor Parallelism cross nodes/sockets

-We support tensor parallism algorithm for distributed inference/training on multi-nodes and sockets.
-You can refer to [tensor_parallism.md](./tensor_parallism.md) to enable this feature.
+We support tensor parallelism strategy for distributed inference/training on multi-node and multi-socket.
+You can refer to [tensor_parallelism.md](./tensor_parallelism.md) to enable this feature.